PennyLaneAI/catalyst/doc/dev/plugins.rst

      include_directories(${STANDALONE_SOURCE_DIR}/include)

 With these changes, you should now be able to use ``make all`` and build the standalone plugin.
+Please note that the location of the ``StandalonePlugin.so`` shared object has changed.
+It will now be stored in the ``mlir/build/lib/`` folder.

 2. Include the header files in the standalone plugin pass.